antoniogarrote/levanzo/README.md

 - resource index: for a particular subject, returns the matching resource
 - property index: for a particular predicate and optional object, returns all instances of the class with a property (and value if requested) matching the predicate and object
-- join index: for a particular subject, predicate and list of objects, where the predicate matches a link property, returns all the objects where link has been established or all the link values if the list of objects is null.
+- join index: for a pair [subject?, object?] and a predicate, where the predicate matches a link property, return all the possible values subject and object linked by predicate.

 With this indexing information Levanzo will generate the Triple Pattern Fragments interface to satisfy different pattern queries.
 This also means that API developers can control which information acn be queried, defining indexing information only for the classes and properties that are feasible or allowed.
 The indexing function also receive a full ring HTTP request that can be used to check constraints like authentication over the resources being indexed.